Navy Body Fat Calculator

-The US Navy has strict standards for body composition to remain on active duty service.
-The Navy Physical Fitness Assessment is a two-part assessment including the Body Composition Assessment and the Physical Readiness Test and Body Composition Assessment.
+The U.S. Navy has strict standards for body composition to remain on active duty service.
+The Navy Physical Fitness Assessment is a two-part assessment, including the Body Composition Assessment and the Physical Readiness Test.

-You’ll need a few body measurements to calculate body fat percentage using the US Navy standard.
+You’ll need a few body measurements to calculate body fat percentage using the U.S. Navy standard.
+First, take the measurements below using the instructions outlined in Guide 4.
 Then, use the formulas below to calculate body fat percentage.

 Height: measured while standing straight without shoes.
 Per Guide 4, the member will stand on a flat surface, at attention, with head held horizontal, looking directly forward, with the line of vision horizontal, and the chin parallel to the deck.

 Neck: circumference measured just below the larynx, or Adam’s apple, and perpendicular to the neck.